Rail transportation in the United States: 1950–present: High-technology advancements

 Carbody styles have generally remained consistent since the middle of the 20th century.
 While new car types have not made much of an impact, the existing car types have been further enhanced with new technology.

 Starting in the 1950s, the passenger travel market declined in North America, though there was growth in commuter rail.
 The higher clearances in North America enabled bi-level commuter coaches that could hold more passengers.
 These cars started to become common in the United States in the 1960s.

 While intercity passenger rail travel declined in the United States during the 1950s, ridership continued to increase in Europe during that time.
 With the increase came newer technology on existing and new equipment.
 The Spanish company Talgo began experimenting in the 1940s with technology that would enable the axles to steer into a curve, allowing the train to move around the curve at a higher speed.
 The steering axles evolved into mechanisms that would also tilt the passenger car as it entered a curve to counter the centrifugal force experienced by the train, further increasing speeds on existing track.
 Today, tilting passenger trains are commonplace.
 Talgo's trains are used on some short and medium distance routes such as Amtrak Cascades from Eugene, Oregon, to Vancouver, British Columbia.

 In August 2016, the Department of Transportation approved the largest loan in the department's history, $2.45 billion to upgrade the passenger train service in the Northeast region.
 The $2.45 billion will be used to purchase 28 new train sets for the high-speed Acela train between Washington through Philadelphia, New York and into Boston.
 The money will also be used build new stations and platforms.
 The money will also be used to rehabilitate railroad tracks and upgrade four stations, including Washington's Union Station and Baltimore's Penn Station.

 As of 2014, U.S. railroad mileage has stabilized at approximately 160000 mi.

 High-speed rail

 Map showing passenger lines in the United States.
-High-speed section shown in yellow.